MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/block-download-from-sites.md

 The following parameters can be used with this cmdlet to fine-tune it.

- `-ExcludeBlockDownloadPolicySiteOwners $true` Exempts site owners from this policy and they can fully download any content for the site.
+ `-ExcludeBlockDownloadPolicySiteOwners $true` Exempts users with "Full Control" from this policy and they can fully download any content for the site.

  `-ExcludedBlockDownloadGroupIds <comma separated group ids>` Exempts users from the mentioned groups from this policy and they can fully download any content for the site.

-`-ExcludeBlockDownloadSharePointGroups <comma separated group ids>` Exempts users from the mentioned SharePoint groups from this policy and they can fully download any content for the site.
+`-ExcludeBlockDownloadSharePointGroups <comma separated group names>` Exempts users from the mentioned SharePoint groups from this policy and they can fully download any content for the site (Rolling out now).

  `-ReadOnlyForBlockDownloadPolicy $true` Marks the site as read-only in addition to preventing downloads.